tatianegercina/FinTech/01-Lesson-Plans/11-Classification/3/LessonPlan.md

 ### 19. Instructor Do: Structured Review (35 mins)

-**Note:** If you are teaching this Lesson on a weeknight, please save this 35-minute review for the next Saturday class.
+**Note:** If you are teaching this lesson on a weeknight, save this 35-minute review for the next Saturday class.

-Please use the entire time to review questions with the students before officially ending class.
+Please use the entire time to review questions with students before officially ending class.

-Suggested Format:
+Suggested format:

 * Ask students for specific activities to revisit.